-At Carolina House, we place great emphasis on treating eating disorders and co-occurring conditions, including prescription drug addiction.
-We utilize evidence-based treatments and a comprehensive approach to help bring about positive change in the individuals that come to us for care.
+At Carolina House, located in North Carolina and servicing South Carolina and surrounding states, we place great emphasis on treating eating disorders and co-occurring conditions, including prescription drug addiction.
+We utilize evidence-based treatments and a comprehensive approach to help bring about positive change in the individuals that come to us at our treatment and rehab center for care.
 Carolina House, located in Durham, North Carolina, has aided countless individuals towards obtaining the type of recovery that changes their lives for the better.

 When you have a loved one who is suffering from an eating disorder and co-occurring prescription drug addiction, it can be tremendously painful and upsetting to watch.
 It is likely that you, your friends, and family have come together to try to help your loved one numerous times, yet have been unsuccessful.
 It is understandable that you might be feeling frustrated, however it is important not to lose hope.
-There are always actions you can take to help encourage your loved one to finally accept treatment, including:
+There are always actions you can take to help encourage your loved one to finally accept treatment and rehab at a professional center, including:

-- Look into treatment centers that can supply the proper treatment for your loved one’s eating disorder and co-occurring prescription drug addiction.
-Find out information including where these centers are located and when your loved one could be admitted.
+- Look into treatment and rehab centers that can supply the proper treatment for your loved one’s eating disorder and co-occurring prescription drug addiction.
+Find out information including where these treatment and rehab centers are located and when your loved one could be admitted.
 Being prepared with this information can allow you to help your loved one quickly if he or she approaches you for advice.

 - Educate yourself on as much information surrounding eating disorders and co-occurring prescription drug abuse as you can.
 By doing this, you can not only begin to understand what your loved one has been experiencing, but also develop a greater sense of empathy towards the struggles your loved one is facing.

 - Maintain a steady, but comfortable pace with your loved one.
-It is understandable that you will want to make things happen fast for your loved one, however, pushing him or her into treatment can easily backfire.
+It is understandable that you will want to make things happen fast for your loved one, however, pushing him or her into treatment and rehab at a center for eating disorders and prescription drug addiction can easily backfire.
 Let your loved one know that you are there to support him or her when he or she is ready.

 - Talk with your loved one about your concerns regarding his or her health.
-Let him or her know that you will be there to support him or her when he or she decides to obtain the appropriate treatment.
+Let him or her know that you will be there to support him or her when he or she decides to obtain the appropriate treatment at a rehab center for eating disorders and prescription drug addiction.

-If your loved one chooses to accept treatment, it is imperative to continue to support him or her during the process of recovery.
-Your loved one will benefit greatly from having a good support system at this time.
+If your loved one chooses to accept treatment and rehab, it is imperative to continue to support him or her during the process of recovery.
+Your loved one will benefit greatly from having a good support system at this time while in his or her chosen treatment and rehab center for eating disorders and prescription drug addiction.
 Through your support, your loved one can begin to build the confidence needed to overcome an eating disorder and a co-occurring prescription drug addiction.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential care to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as prescription drug addiction.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as prescription drug addiction.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for eating disorders and prescription drug addiction with us can succeed in discovering a renewed life of wellness.

 Medical care: Clients who are battling an eating disorder often need consistent medical attention to address such concerns as re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and/or gastrointestinal distress.
 Carolina House provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietician, all of whom are skilled in the treatment of eating disorders.
 These professionals are able to meet with clients to ensure that their recovery remains on a healthy track.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition such as prescription drug addiction, the use of certain medications may be recommended in order to help alleviate some of their distress.
-Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.
+Clients at our treatment and rehab center for eating disorders and prescription drug addiction have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

-Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder and co-occurring prescription drug addiction, the staff at Carolina House frequently incorporates family therapy into our clients’ treatment plans.
+Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder and co-occurring prescription drug addiction, the staff at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, frequently incorporates family therapy into our clients’ treatment plans.
 Family therapy sessions are typically offered on a weekly basis, meeting for an average of 45 to 60 minutes for each session.
 If deemed appropriate and therapeutically beneficial to clients, additional family sessions may be added on an as needed basis.

 Group therapy: When working to overcome an eating disorder and co-occurring prescription drug addiction, group therapy sessions have proven to be incredibly beneficial and effective.
 Clients typically participate in an average of six group therapy sessions each weekday, four group sessions on Saturdays, and two group sessions on Sundays.
 These group therapy sessions are typically broken down as follows: